alf45tar/PedalinoMini/README.md

 - Press and release EN button and immediately after press and hold BOOT button
 - When PedalinoMini™ reboot (after about 10 seconds) release BOOT button
-- PedalinoMini™ will start in AP mode if you release CENTER button before reboot
+- PedalinoMini™ will start in AP mode if you release BOOT button before reboot

 ### TTGO T-Eight ESP32 procedure